rdeville-public-bak/my_programs.dynamic_prompt.bak/README.md

 # Description

-This folder contains scripts allowing to setup a dynamic prompt line.
-As I live mainly in terminal and I am adminsys, I need to know quickly on which kind of computer I am, personnal, professional, workstation, server, which OpenStack pool variables are loaded, etc.
+This repo contains scripts allowing to setup a dynamic prompt line.
+As I live mainly in terminal and I am mainly do adminsys, I need to know quickly on which kind of computer I am, personnal, professional, workstation, server, which OpenStack pool variables are loaded, etc.

 Its part of my dotfiles repos which optimize my terminal usage.
 For now, all my dotfiles are not yet clean and documented, but once done, a link will be